OffchainLabs/arbitrum-classic/docs/AVM_Specification.md

 - byte val of (3 + the number of items in the tuple)
 - the concatenation of the results of marshaling the Value in each slot of the Tuple.

+A buffer marshals to

+- bytes val of 12
+- 32-byte big-endian representation of the length of buffer (LENGTH)
+- LENGTH bytes representing the value of the buffer

+Length of buffer buf is defined to be the length of smallest prefix pre such that b = pre || post and post contains only zeros.

 ## Hashing Values

 The Hash of an Integer is the Keccak-256 of the 32-byte big endian encoding of the integer, encoded as an Integer in big-endian fashion.